Course Selection Procedure

 • Waitlist Courtesy to oneself: Students sometimes list a course as a conditional drop and then lose track of them.
 Weeks or months later they rise to the top of that waitlist, and the conditional drop is triggered.
 When that happens there is nothing the Records Office can do.
 Students' seats have been given to someone else, and the only recourse will be to put the student's name back on the waitlist.
 Please do not let this happen--review your waitlist requests regularly, and eliminate conditional drops if you've decided you do not wish to make that swap!!

-Students are given an opportunity to make changes to their programs of study over the summer and for the first few days of each semester.
+Students are given an opportunity to make changes to their course selection over the summer and for the first few days of each term.
 See Deadline Dates for details.
-At the beginning of the term, we will upload students' courses into Acorn.
-This will provide a snapshot of enrolment shortly before Labour Day (in the Fall term) and shortly before the start of classes in January (in the Winter term).
-Students will not be able to use the add/drop functions in Acorn, however.
+At the beginning of the term, we will upload students' courses into ACORN.
+This will provide a snapshot of enrolment shortly before Labour Day (for Fall term) and shortly before the start of classes in January (for Winter term).
+However, students will not be able to use the add/drop functions in ACORN.
 They will continue to use Course Match for the duration of the add/drop period.
-When add/drop is over and the course lists are final, there will be a final upload into Acorn.
+When add/drop is over and the course lists are final, there will be a final upload into ACORN.

-There are different deadlines for submitting requests for Supervised Upper Year Research Paper, Directed Research, and fully graded mooting petitions.
+There are different deadlines for submitting requests for a Supervised Upper Year Research Paper (SUYRP), Directed Research Paper (DRP), and fully graded mooting petitions.
 These tend to be one week earlier than the final add/drop deadline.

 During the add/drop period, many students attend a number of classes in order to get a sense of the courses.
 Students who are wait-listed for a course often attend these classes in order to keep up with the material.